 The Focus module is an extra item of hardware fitted in addition to a drivebox to provide extra hardware functions on the telescope.
 It drives an additional motor under command from the IH2.
-The IH2 drivebox cable plugs into the FOCUS box then a short cable plugs from here to the DRIVE box.
+The IH2 drivebox cable plugs into the FOCUS box then a short patch cable plugs from the FOCUS box to the DRIVE box.